2013 Outback Bowl

-The 2013 Outback Bowl was a post-season American college football bowl game, held on January 1, 2013, at Raymond James Stadium in Tampa, Florida, as part of the 2012–13 NCAA Bowl season.
+The 2013 Outback Bowl was a post-season American college football bowl game, held on January 1, 2013, at Raymond James Stadium in Tampa, Florida, as part of the 2012–13 NCAA bowl season.
 It was the 27th edition of the Outback Bowl, named after sponsor Outback Steakhouse, and was telecast at 1:00 p.m.
 ET on ESPN.
 It featured the South Carolina Gamecocks from the Southeastern Conference (SEC) versus the Michigan Wolverines from the Big Ten Conference.
-South Carolina won, 33–28.
+South Carolina won with a final score of 33–28.

+South Carolina finished their season with 11 wins for only the second time in school history, while Michigan endured their second bowl loss in three years.

+"The Hit" by South Carolina defensive end Jadeveon Clowney has often been considered one of the greatest defensive plays in college football history, as well as one of the greatest college football plays from the 2010s.

 Teams

 The Michigan Wolverines and South Carolina Gamecocks had met twice before, in the 1980s, and entered this contest with the series tied at 1-1.

 South Carolina

-South Carolina entered the game with a 10–2 record, having lost to #14 AP Poll LSU and #9 Florida.
+South Carolina entered the game with a 10–2 record, having lost to #14 LSU and #9 Florida.

 Michigan

-Michigan entered the game with an 8–4 record, having lost to #1 AP Poll: Alabama, #4 Notre Dame, #3 Ohio State and #25 Nebraska.
+Michigan entered the game with an 8–4 record, having lost to #1 Alabama, #4 Notre Dame, #3 Ohio State and #25 Nebraska.